tithiralakkana/working_git_projects/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is a repository for the materials
+This is a repository for the materials in the class